Islamic scarf controversy in France: Alma and Lila Lévy

 Alma and Lila Lévy are sisters who rose to fame at the centre of the French controversy over the veil in 2003 when they were expelled from school.

 The controversial expulsion of the Lévy sisters from Lycée Henri-Wallon, in the suburb of Aubervilliers of Paris, ignited an international debate.
 The Lévy sisters were expelled for wearing the hijab.
 The girls' father, Laurent Lévy, a Jewish French lawyer, was quick to point out the antisemitic furore regarding the media's focus on his ethnicity, "I am Jewish by Vichy rules."
 In an interview with the BBC, he explained that his ex-wife, his daughters' mother, is a Muslim from Kabyle, Algeria.
 The sisters wrote a book about their experience.

 Athletics

 Although FIFA allows women to play in hijab, the French Football Federation has banned women from wearing hijab in competitive matches.
-In 2022 the French Senate passed a law that would have codified this ban, although it failed in the National Assembly.
+In 2022, the French Senate passed a law that would have codified this ban, although it failed in the National Assembly.
 Les Hijabeuses, a collective of Muslim soccer players, protested the bill and are now challenging the FFF ban.
+France prohibited female athletes from wearing hijabs during the 2024 Summer Olympics.